-The AP broadcasts a beacon packet in order to synchronize the wireless network.
-It is possible to configure the frequency with which the packet is sent using the beacon-interval command.
+The WLAN AP broadcasts a beacon packet in order to synchronize the wireless network.
+The frequency with which the packet is sent can be configured using the beacon-interval command.

 The WLAN radio can be turned off using the shutdown command in the config>card>mda>wlan-radio context.
 When the WLAN radio is turned off, any configured WLAN ports become operationally down if they were not already shut down.
 When the no shutdown command is issued in this context, the radio is turned on and configured WLAN ports can begin operating; however, the no shutdown command cannot be issued until the country code is configured.